link89/dataverse-docker/README.md

 docker compose up
 ```

 And that's it!
-You can access the dataverse at `http://localhost:8080`
+You can access the dataverse at `http://localhost:8080` after waiting for a few minutes.

 if you want to clean up and start over, you can run: